 To address the issues discussed above in Section II.B. of this letter, the NYISO proposes to modify current tariff language that requires a Small Generating Facility to go through the Class Year Study process and incur Class Year Study costs even if such projects are determined to only require Local System Upgrade Facilities.
-Under the NYISO's proposed tariff revisions, Small Generating Facility projects for which an Interconnection Study identifies no System Upgrade Facilities or only Local System Upgrade Facilities would not be evaluated in the Class Year Study process outlined in Section II.A, supra.
-In addition, the NYISO's proposed tariff revisions would remove the second prong of the current two-prong requirement in Section 32.3.5.3 for entry into the Class Year process regarding the electrical contribution of the project.
+Under the NYISO's proposed tariff revisions, Small Generating Facility projects for which an Interconnection Study identifies no System Upgrade Facilities or only Local System Upgrade Facilities would not be evaluated in the Class Year Study process outlined in Section II.A, supra.18 In addition, the NYISO's proposed tariff revisions 32.3.5.3 for entry into the Class Year process regarding the electrical contribution of the project.